 It looks like you haven't updated your personal details for a while.
 Please confirm or review the details we have on record are upto date.

-The Georgia Lottery operates on 1.74% of lottery revenues.
-In Fiscal Year 2020, lottery retailers earned a 6% sales commission on each lottery ticket they sold.
+The Georgia Lottery operates on 1.6% of lottery revenues, which includes marketing and advertising.
+In Fiscal Year 2021, lottery retailers earned a 6% sales commission on each lottery ticket they sold.
 Major vendors that operate our gaming system and print instant games earn approximately 2% of revenues.

 By law, the Georgia Lottery Corporation (GLC) is governed by a seven-member board of directors that is appointed by the Governor.
 The Lottery for Education Act also creates a joint committee of the General Assembly to serve as the Georgia Lottery Corporation Legislative Oversight Committee, comprised of the House Regulated Industries Committee & Senate Economic Development Committee.
 The Lottery is accountable to the Governor, the General Assembly through the Joint Legislative Oversight Committee, and to the public through regular and on-going audits and reports.
 All audits and reports are public documents.
 Additionally, the Georgia Lottery releases its annual financial reports.

 The GLC board of directors commissions extensive compensation studies by independent third party firms to ensure GLC pay practices are in line with the marketplace; requires the Corporation to contract with independent auditing firms to ensure the GLC’s financial viability on an annual basis; and requests profit optimization studies be conducted periodically by independent gaming experts to ensure the Corporation is maximizing revenues to its beneficiaries.